Pyomo/pyomo/doc/OnlineDocs/contributed_packages/pyros.rst

      - 55,288,935.37

-This clearly illustrates the impact uncertainty set size can have on final robust objective values.
+This clearly illustrates the impact that the uncertainty set size can have on the robust optimal objective values.
 Price of robustness studies like this are easily implemented using PyROS.

 .. warning::